PecanProject/pecan/DEV-INTRO.md

 ## Requirements and Recommendations

 Docker is the primary software requirement; it handles all of the other software dependencies.
-This has been tested on Ubuntu 18.04 and above, MacOS Sonoma, and Windows 10 with Windows Subsystem for Linux 2.
+This has been tested on Ubuntu 18.04 and above, MacOS Sonoma, and Windows 10 with Windows Subsystem for Linux 2 (following the Linux instructions).

 - Software (installation instructions below):
   - Docker version 26